MinusZoneAI/ComfyUI-Prompt-MZ/README.md

 ![Image Description](res/1.png)

 # ComfyUI-Prompt-MZ
-Use llama.cpp to help generate some nodes for prompt word related work
+Use llama.cpp to assist in generating some nodes related to prompt words, including beautifying prompt words and image recognition similar to clip-interrogator

 ## Installation